jiankuang/Hadoop/Spark.md

 * MEMORY_ONLY_2: Same as the levels above, but replicate on two cluster nodes.
 * MEMORY_AND_DISK_2

+### Persistence
+* Persisting to disk would allow us to reconstitute the RDD in the event a partition is lost, instead of recomputing all the expensive operations for the lost partitions.
+* Ideally we want to persist **after** any pruning, filtering, or other transformations needed for downstream processing.

 ### Serialization
 * Serialization has the added benefit of helping with garbage collection, as you’ll be storing 1 object versus many small objects for each record.
 * The records of an RDD will be stored as one large byte array.